drug-design/course/docs/chapters/molecular-similarity.md

 ### Size-Bias: Favoring Large Molecules

-Similarity coefficients can usually not be compared directly;  the size of the query has a major influence on the distribution of similarities.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/size-bias-favoring-large-molecules-b881d428'><i class='fa fa-play' aria-hidden='true'></i></button>Similarity coefficients can usually not be compared directly;  the size of the query has a major influence on the distribution of similarities.
 In the following figure is illustrated the distributions of Tanimoto  coefficients between a query and all molecules of a database.
 The larger the query, the higher the average similarity, and the wider the distribution of values.
 This is also known as a 'size-bias' of the Tanimoto coefficient: in similarity calculations larger compounds are favored.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer